aws-samples/aws-hybrid-storage-workshop/scenario-1/module-2/README.md

 ## Introduction

-In this module, you will deploy a Volume Gateway that will allow your data to be replicated(written) to the Frankfurt region (AWS).
+In this module, you will deploy a Volume Gateway that will allow your data to be replicated(written) to the Frankfurt (eu-central-1) region (AWS).
 You will launch an AWS CloudFormation template in the Ireland (eu-west-1) region to build the necessary resources automatically.
-To simulate an on-prem installation of SGW, the template will create a Storage Gateway instance in the Ireland region where your windows instance can access it however, it will be activated in Frankfurt (where your data will be stored in this module).
+To simulate an on-prem installation of SGW, the template will create a Storage Gateway instance in the Ireland (eu-west-1) region where your windows instance can access it however, it will be activated in Frankfurt (eu-central-1) where your data will be written to in this module.

 ## Architecture overview